-the prescribed methods also indicated in the Participant Eligibility and Verification section of this manual.

-- d.
-All personally identifiable information related to income verification (SSN, income) will be deleted/destroyed once the participant has been approved by the Program Administrator. - 2.
+- 1. Approved Vendors are required to collect property and contact information for each program participant, including income verification information and limited personally identifiable information. - a.
+Approved Vendors will not initiate the income verification process for a customer without the customer first giving consent. - b.
+Participants must first certify their income eligibility before the Approved Vendor verifies their eligibility.
+Income qualifications levels by Illinois county/MSA are available on www.illinoissfa.com. - c.
+Income verification for ILSFA participants must be done in the prescribed manner detailed in the Participant Eligibility and Verification section of the Approved Vendor Manual.
+This includes the completion of the Basic Information Form with participant certification, as well as using one of the prescribed methods also indicated in the Participant Eligibility and Verification section of this manual. - d.
+All personally identifiable information related to income verification (SSN, income, etc.) will be deleted/destroyed once the participant has been approved by the Program Administrator. - 2.
 The Approved Vendor will take care in collecting complete and accurate information and ensure all personal data is secured and transferred to the Program Administrator according to established protocols. - 3.
 Any data breach of participant information, including loss of control, compromise, unauthorized disclosure, acquisition or access of that data must be reported to the Program Administrator and affected Participants immediately. - 4.
-Participant or project data may not be given or sold to anyone outside of the Approved Vendor organization or shared with subcontractors or agents other than to conduct the business of Illinois Solar for All project development. - 5.
-In addition, Approved Vendors and their agents will ensure all parties related to ILSFA projects meet the requirements of the Illinois Personal Information Protection Act, 815 ILCS 530. - 5.6.
+Participant or project data may not be given or sold to anyone outside of the Approved Vendor organization or shared with subcontractors or agents other than to conduct the business of Illinois Solar for All project development. - In addition, Approved Vendors and their agents will ensure all parties related to ILSFA projects meet the requirements of the Illinois Personal Information Protection Act, 815 ILCS 530. - 6.
 An Approved Vendor must retain each customer's sales or lease contract or power purchase agreement ("PPA") for fifteen years and six months after the energization of the system, or for six months longer than the duration of the lease or PPA, whichever is longer.
+Upon request by the IPA or Program qm-rule.pdf.
+Under the regulation (12 C.F.R. § 1026.43, issued under authority of 15 U.S.C. § 1639c), creditors generally must consider eight underwriting factors: (1) current or reasonably expected income or assets; (2) current employment status; (3) the monthly payment on the covered transaction; (4) the monthly payment on any simultaneous loan; (5) the monthly payment for mortgage-related obligations; (6) current debt obligations, alimony, and child support; (7) the monthly debt-to-income ratio or residual income; and (8) credit history.

-Upon request by the IPA or Program Administrator, the Approved Vendor shall provide these records within twentyone calendar days. - 7.
+- Administrator, the Approved Vendor shall provide these records within twenty-one calendar days. - 7.
 Upon the customer's request, the Approved Vendor shall provide the customer a copy of the fully executed contract via e-mail, U.S. mail, or facsimile within twenty-one calendar days.
-The Approved Vendor shall not charge a fee for the copies if a customer requests fewerno more than three copies in a 12-month period.
+The Approved Vendor shall not charge a fee for the copies if a customer requests no more than three copies in a 12-month period.